zachcyrus/StockSim/README.md

 2. Users will be able to create portfolios where they can add stocks.

-3. Users will be able to search for stocks using the searchbar located in the header.
+3. Users will be able to search for stocks using the search bar located in the header.

 4. Users will be able to purchase and sell searchable stocks.
 Users will be able to see the last year worth of prices for a stock.